andreasmuelder/statecharts.online/index.md

 Used correctly, they can make your models more robust, interactive, and user-friendly — especially in systems where users pause, resume, retry, or take different paths based on conditions.

-In the next chapter, we’ll explore how all these concepts come together in real-world patterns and best practices for designing readable, scalable statecharts.
+In the next chapter, we'll explore how all these concepts come together in real-world patterns and best practices for designing readable, scalable statecharts.

 # Chapter 7: Summary and Next Steps